 PEPS 646 Plant-Bacterial Interactions (3) Diagnosis, molecular biology, genetics, and infection mechanisms of bacterial plant pathogens and symbionts.
 Pre: one of BIOC 481, MICR 351, MICR 475; or consent.
 (Cross-listed as MICR 646)

-PEPS 652 Molecular Plant Fungi Interactions (3) Focuses on the actions of plant pathogens and the responses of compatible and incompatible host plants.
-Latest research on this topic will be evaluated by discussing publications reporting pathogenesis mechanics.
+PEPS 652 Molecular Plant–Fungal Interactions (3) Focuses on the actions of plant pathogenic fungi/oomycetes and their host responses at the molecular and cellular level.
+Current genetic and genomic approaches to study plant-fungal interactions will be discussed.
 Graduate standing only.
-Pre: 405 or MBBE 405, or MBBE 480, or MICR 351.
+Pre: consent.
 (Every 2 years) (Cross-listed as MBBE 652)

 PEPS 660 Seminar in Plant Pathology (1) Seminar on research and topics in plant pathology.
 Repeatable unlimited times.
 A-F only.
 Pre: graduate standing or consent.